Duke Cancer Institute Notes

 “I was very confident I was in the right place,” she says.
 “Duke has a lot of resources to help me cope with my situation.”

-After a week at Duke, Blair moved to Durham Regional Hospital (part of Duke University Health System) for rehabilitation, where she spent hours each day working with physical, occupational, and speech therapists.
+After a week at Duke, Blair moved to Duke Regional Hospital (part of Duke University Health System) for rehabilitation, where she spent hours each day working with physical, occupational, and speech therapists.
 She made excellent progress, and just before Christmas moved back home where she received support from her “village of care” composed of her sister, brothers, parents, nieces, and friends.

 After surgery, Blair underwent daily radiation treatment for six weeks under the direction of radiation oncologist John Kirkpatrick, MD, PhD.
 She is also taking part in a novel phase I trial that is studying the combination of radiation, the FDA-approved drug temozolomide, and an experimental drug, under the direction of neuro-oncologist Annick Desjardins, MD.